aquasecurity/tracee/docs/classic-docs/docs/detecting/index.md

     TRC-5      Fileless Execution                  0.1.0   Executing a process from memory, without a file in the disk TRC-12     Illegitimate Shell                  0.1.0   A program on your server spawned a shell program.
 Shell is the linux command-line program, server programs usually don't run shell programs, so this alert might indicate an adversary is exploiting a server program to spawn a shell on your server.
     TRC-6      kernel module loading               0.1.0   Attempt to load a kernel module detection TRC-10     K8S TLS Certificate Theft Detected  0.1.0   Kubernetes TLS certificate theft was detected.
 TLS certificates are used to establish trust between systems, the kubernetes certificate is used to to enable secured communication between kubernetes components, like the kubelet, scheduler, controller and API server.
-An adversary may steal a kubernetes certificate on a compromised system to impersonate kuberentes components within the cluster.
+An adversary may steal a kubernetes certificate on a compromised system to impersonate kubernetes components within the cluster.
     TRC-7      LD_PRELOAD                          0.1.0   Usage of LD_PRELOAD to allow hooks on process
     TRC-15     Hooking system calls by overriding the system call table entries 0.1.0   Usage of kernel modules to hook system calls
     ```